YavinOwens/Digital-Twins-for-Management-and-Leadership/README.md

 Leadership buy-in is essential, as is ongoing data governance and ethical oversight to avoid “algorithmic blindness” or bias in decisions.

 [todo]

 Timeline [Todo]

 Digital Assitance vs Digital Twins
+[Insert slide deck slide(n2)]

 5 n Beyond (Incubator Challenge)
 [Insert slide deck slide(n1)]

+provide a product for the following
+Must Have
+- Integration of leadership attributes
+- individual leader profiles
+- team dynamics for scenario simulation
+  - crisis response
+  - succession planning
+  - restructuring (Business Resllience best case, worst case)

+Assistant functionality for organisationl layers:

+Layer 1 : Governance
+Must have:
+- strategic planning support
+- personalised recommendations
+- learning or coaching via AI-driven feedback loops

+Layer 2 : Executive
+Must have:
+- strategic planning support
+- personalised recommendations
+- learning or coaching via AI-driven feedback loops

+Layer 3 : Senior Management
+Must have:
+- strategic planning support
+- personalised recommendations
+- learning or coaching via AI-driven feedback loops

+Layer 4 : Middle Management
+Must have:
+- strategic planning support
+- personalised recommendations
+- learning or coaching via AI-driven feedback loops

+Layer 5 : Supervisory
+Must have:
+- strategic planning support
+- personalised recommendations
+- learning or coaching via AI-driven feedback loops

+Layer 6 : Contributor
+Must have:
+- strategic planning support
+- personalised recommendations
+- learning or coaching via AI-driven feedback loops

+What if simulation: (Contextual)
+Outputs :  analysis for leadership scenarios—enabling evidence-based decisions and future-proofing strategies.

 Declaration of Competing Interest I  declare that i have no known competing nancial interests or personal relationships that could have appeared to infuence this proof of concept.

 Reference

 1. Petri, I., Rezgui, Y., Ghoroghi, A. & Alzahrani, A., 2023.
 Digital twins for performance management in the built environment.
 Journal of Industrial Information Integration, 33, 100445.
 Available at: https://www.researchgate.net/ (Accessed: 12 September 2025).
 2. Sharma, A., Kosasih, E., Zhang, J., Brintrup, A., & Calinescu, A. (2022).
 Digital Twins: State of the Art Theory and Practice, Challenges, and Open Research Questions.
-Journal of Industrial Information Integration, 30, 100383.
+Journal of Industrial Information Integration, 30, 100383. https://www.researchgate.net/ (Accessed: 13 September 2025).
 Discusses theoretical frameworks, practical implementations, and research challenges for digital twins in various domains, with a focus on organizational settings.
 3. Saunila, M., Ukko, J., Rantala, T., & Havukainen, J. (2022).
 Characteristics of digital twins and theorizing their impact on organizational control.
 Explores how digital twin features influence formal and social control mechanisms in organizations, using empirical survey data.